shaunadoo97/First-Portfolio/README.md

 <summary><a>My Goals</a></summary>

 ## User Stories

-1. As a User interested interested in Art/Drawing, I would like to see more artists promoting their work through a website rather on social medias.
+1. As a User interested in Art/Drawing, I would like to see more artists promoting their work through a website rather on social medias.

 2. As a user, I would expect to see an introduction of the person themself to explain why they like art, what is their passion and especially the type of art they do.